 Some of her fillings were also too high and the dentist didn't fully resolve this problem.
 She still needs to get them filed down some more with a dentist back home.

-So, what’s the general sentiment about getting dental implants and other work in Mexico?
-Well, everyone agrees that it’s a great way to save on dental care!
-But across the board the advice is to do your own research to check the credentials of your chosen dentist and clinic.
+So, what's the general sentiment about getting dental implants and other work in Mexico?
+Well, according to these Medican dentistry reviews, everyone agrees that it's a great way to save on dental care!
+But across the board, the advice is to do your own research to check the credentials of your chosen dentist and clinic.

 You should also speak to your home dentist and have an idea of the treatment you need.
 This lets you prepare for the procedure as well as avoid being up-sold on work you hadn't budgeted for.